Liveitabhi/SOCluster/README.md

 ## Features of SO*Cluster*:
 1. SO*Cluster* uses *intent* as a key concept to cluster the StackOverflow questions.
 2. It uses a graph-based clustering algortihm.
-(State-of-the art clustering methods are often based on graphical representations of the relationships among data points [<a href="https://ojs.aaai.org/index.php/AAAI/article/view/10302/10161">here</a>])
+(State-of-the art clustering methods are often based on graphical representations of the relationships among data points [<a href="https://ojs.aaai.org/index.php/AAAI/article/view/10302/10161">see here</a>])
-3. It evaluates the clusters on three evaluation metrics - *Silhouette coefficient, Calinkski-Harabasz Index & Davies-Bouldin Index* as well as prints the spread of the clusters over different sizes.
+3. It evaluates the clusters on three evaluation metrics - *Silhouette coefficient, Calinkski-Harabasz Index & Davies-Bouldin Index*, as well as prints the spread of the clusters over different sizes.

 ## Uses of SO*Cluster*:
 There are many unanswered questions on StackOverflow.
 Main reasons behind more than 50% of these are *Failing to attract an expert member; Too short, hard to follow; and Duplicate question*.